Mutoxicated/HYPER/devlog.md

 ## Day 240

 I'm pretty much done with the full funcionality of the shop system.
 Tomorrow I will remake the mog and I will also make the zorretox enemy.

+## Day 241

+Made the basic mechanisms of the Zorretox enemy, remade Mog.
+Zorretox is not really that deadly as of now but tomorrow he will be >:)